 Try Dog Sledding

-My favourite and most memorable winter activity have to be Dog Sledding.
+My favourite and most memorable winter activity has to be Dog Sledding.
 The number one tip is finding an operator who takes care of its dogs.
 If they show you the tour of their kennels, and how they train the dogs for real competition, you are probably going to have a memorable experience.
 There are, however, operators who do not take care of their dogs and this can ruin the experience.
 I recommend Winterdance Dog Sled tours in Ontario (link below) they have nothing to hide, and those dogs were so happy to see me and play in the snow it was hard not to smile all day long.

 Indoor Winter Activities

 Let’s face it, during our winter trip we all need to get inside and warm up.
 While enjoying an outdoor winter spa is a unique experience, staying indoors and enjoying a spa service is just as relaxing.
-This past year I tried my first Hammam spa experience at the Ritz Carlton in Toronto, their Miraj Hammam spa is a great place to escape winter and indulge in some Morrocon spa treatments.
+This past year I tried my first Hammam spa experience at the Ritz Carlton in Toronto, their Miraj Hammam spa is a great place to escape winter and indulge in some Morrocan spa treatments.

-Warm up Inside a Museum or Gallery
+Warm-up Inside a Museum or Gallery

 Of course whichever region you visit to be on the lookout for museums and art galleries.
 In the smallest of communities in Charlevoix, I enjoyed a few hours learning about the history of the region in one of their local museums.

 Don’t forget some unique experiences that run year-round, but provide a little warmth during a winter escape.
 One of the hottest experiences for me had to be my glass blowing workshop with art-tech glass during a winter escape in the Ontario’ Highlands.
 We spend the day in their studio, and I now am the owner of 4 unique glass blown art pieces I created myself.